-Links: This website contains thousands of links to other pages on the internet established over many years.
+Links: This website contains thousands of links to other pages on the Internet established over many years.
 Invariably, a proportion of those links eventually go dead.
-Much as Mr. Pipes would like to maintain their accuracy, limits on his time mean that they are nearly always left in their original form.
+Much as Mr. Pipes would like to maintain their accuracy, time constraints mean that they are nearly always left in their original form.

 Copyright Policy: We make every effort to respect copyrights.
 If you believe your copyright has been violated please contact us by postal mail at: Daniel Pipes, 1500 Walnut St., Suite 1050, Philadelphia, PA 19102.

 For rate schedules either to place a banner on this website or to send an e-mail to its associated mailing list, please contact the webmaster at Webmaster@DanielPipes.org.

 This blog includes advertisements arranged by Blogads, D&D Marketing Solutions, google.com, Tribal Fusion, and other agencies.
 Advertisers on the website have included:

 Airlines: American, British, Brussels, Continental, Delta, El Al, Emirates, Etihad, France, JetBlue, KLM, Lufthansa, New Zealand, Southwest, Qantas, Turkish, United, US, Virgin America.

 Automotive: Acura, Audi, Ford, General Motors, Hyundai, Jaguar, KIA, Land Rover, Mercedes-Benz, Michelin, Nissan, Scion, Suzuki, Toyota, Volkswagen, Volvo.

 Charity: American Society for the Prevention of Cruelty to Animals, Nefesh B'Nefesh, Salvation Army, United Way.